Exploring Contextual Representation and Multi-Modality for End-to-End Autonomous Driving: Related Work

 \subsection{Transformer in End-to-End Autonomous driving}

-The transformer was initially developed for natural language processing tasks \cite{vaswani2017attention}, but recently they have out-perform classical neural networks in vision applications \cite{dosovitskiy2020image,carion2020end}.
-The self-attention module in the transformer demonstrate improved global learning of sequential data and better feature representation.
-The researcher uses the transformer encoder to fuse multi-modal data.
-Transfuser exploits transformer block to combine intermediate features representation from RGB images, and Lidar data \cite{prakash2021multi}. \cite{shao2022safety} proposed fusion Transformer, which inputs data from different view-point cameras and Lidar to learn the global context for comprehensive scene understanding and event detection.
-An encoder-decoder transformer configuration is employed to generate low-level actions for the ego vehicle's future trajectory. \cite{huang2022multi} design a transformer-based neural prediction framework that considers social interactions between different agents and generates possible trajectories for autonomous vehicles. \cite{dong2021image} determine the driving direction from visual features acquired from images by using a novel framework consisting of a visual transformer.
-The driving directions are decoded for human interpretability to provide insight into learned features of the framework. \cite{li2020end}, which considers social interaction between agents on the road and forecasts their future motion.
+Initially used for natural language processing tasks \citep{vaswani2017attention}, transformers have widely been employed for learning meaningful representation in vision applications \citep{dosovitskiy2020image,carion2020end}.
+The transformer's self-attention module enhances the learning of sequential data globally and improves feature representation. \cite{prakash2021multi} employed the transformer to combine intermediate features representation from RGB images and Lidar data. \cite{shao2022safety} proposed an encoder-decoder transformer network for predicting the waypoints using fusion between different view-point cameras and Lidar to learn the global context for comprehensive scene understanding. \cite{huang2022multi} design a transformer-based neural prediction framework that considers social interactions between different agents and generates possible trajectories for autonomous vehicles. \cite{dong2021image} determines the driving direction from visual features acquired from images by using a novel framework consisting of a visual transformer.
+The driving directions are decoded for human interpretability to provide insight into learned features of the framework.
+Finally, \cite{li2020end} considers social interaction between agents on the road and forecasts their future motion.
 The spatial-temporal dependencies were captured using a recurrent neural network combined with a transformer encoder.